Export or Backup Data Using Dumpling

 Adjust Dumpling's data consistency options

-option to control the way in which data is exported for "consistency assurance".
-For TiDB, data consistency is guaranteed by getting a snapshot of a certain timestamp by default (i.e. --consistency snapshot
+Dumpling uses the --consistency <consistency level> option to control the way in which data is exported for "consistency assurance".
+For TiDB, data consistency is guaranteed by getting a snapshot of a certain timestamp by default (i.e. --consistency snapshot).
+When using snapshot for consistency, you can use the --snapshot parameter to specify the timestamp to be backed up.
+You can also use the following levels of consistency:

-After everything is done, you can see the exported file in /tmp/test
+After everything is done, you can see the exported file in /tmp/test:

 ls -lh /tmp/test | awk '{print $5 "\t" $9}'